Email: birdtours [at] sasktel.net

 and Sandhill Crane Tours

-(Best deal with good opportunities for photography.) - 3-hour Sunrise and Sunset Sandhill Crane Photography Sessions available
+Car pooling option available to share costs - Public 3-hour Sunrise and Sunset Sandhill Crane Photography Group Sessions

-- Sunset Photography Sessions also available as an add-on to 1-day Whooping Crane Tours.
+$390 for 1 persons / $490 for 2 persons / $590 for 3 – 4 persons - Sunset Photography Sessions also available as an add-on to Whooping Crane Tours

 - Drive your own vehicle for best viewing opportunities (no crowded vans)